googlefonts/chws_tool/README.md

    Running the `add-chws` with `--print-name` option can print them.
 2. Add them to the [config].
 3. Build the font and run the [Visual Test].
+   This step is optional
+   because this package automatically avoids glyph collisions.
 4. Tweak the [config] if needed.

 [config]: src/chws_tool/config.py